 - Cloud-based flexibility

-What to Look for in a Dedicated Web Host?
+What to Look for When Purchasing a Dedicated Server Hosting Plan

-- CPU Benchmark Performance: the difference between the Xeon, Atom, & Opteron product lines
+- CPU Benchmark Performances: the difference between the Xeon, Atom, & Opteron product lines

-- The Different Types of RAM Memory: primarily DDR3 vs. DDR4 & DDR4 ECC
+- The Different Types of RAM Memory: primarily DDR3, DDR4, & ECC options currently

 - Disk Drive Storage Solutions: HDD (SCSI, IDE/ATA, SATA, & Raid) vs. Solid State Drives (SSDs)